mrzasa/mrzasa.github.io/_talks/02_senior_developer.md

 ---
 layout: talk
 slug: "senior_developer"
-title: "Writing Slow Regexp is Easier than You Think and Want it to Be"
+title: "Who is a Senior Developer"
-description: I gave a short talk and moderated a discussion panel about being a senior developer.
+description: I interviewed several engineers and managers to understand how they perceive seniority in our industry.
+I summarised the findings in a short talk.
+As a follow-up I also moderated a discussion panel about being a senior developer.
 We discussed traits of senior developer, career progression and title inflation.

 conferences: 4Developers 2019, Rzemiosło.IT 2019
 video_id: "q_lbfBFL8tg"